thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/6-Monitoring-and-Alerting/README.md

 # Monitoring and alerting

-The purpose of this lab is to review and setup sample monitoring and alerting.

-In this lab, you will:
+##  🚀 Lab Objective
+Set up and review monitoring and alerting solutions for your AKS-deployed application using Azure's monitoring tools.

+### Lab Overview
+You will:
 - Use and review Application Insights logs and metrics
 - Setup an Application Insights Availability test
 - Use and review Log Analytics along with container insights